aintelope-london/attention-schema-theory-experiment/README.md

 ### 1. Install Python

-Install Python 3.10.3 or later.
+Install Python 3.10.3 - 3.10.13.
 We recommend CPython from python.org.
 Do not use Conda.

 - **Linux (Ubuntu/Debian):**
   ```bash